Skip to content

 Regulations for paddleboarding at sea

-Familiarize yourself with the navigation and safety rules in effect at your chosen spot.
-Respect designated areas, right-of-way rules, distances, and instructions from local authorities.
-Do not navigate beyond 300 meters from the shore if your board is less than 3.50 meters long.
+Familiarize yourself with the navigation and safety rules in force at your chosen spot.
+Respect authorized zones, priorities, distances, and local authority instructions.
+Do not paddle beyond 300 meters from the shore if your board is less than 3.50 meters long.

-Choose a board suited to your size, skill level, and the type of paddling you plan to do.
-Boards come in rigid or inflatable versions, and in varying widths, lengths, and thicknesses.
-Generally, the wider, longer, and thicker the board, the more stable and easier to maneuver.
-The narrower, shorter, and thinner it is, the faster and more responsive it will be.
-If you want a paddleboard that's easy to transport to the beach, we recommend an inflatable stand-up paddleboard.
+Choose a board that is suitable for your size, skill level, and the type of practice you want to do.
+There are rigid or inflatable boards, varying in width, length, or thickness.
+Generally, the wider, longer, and thicker the board, the more stable and easier it is to handle.
+The narrower, shorter, and thinner it is, the faster and more responsive it is.
+If you want a paddleboard that is easy to transport to the sea, we recommend an inflatable stand-up paddleboard.
 Lightweight and compact, inflatable boards offer excellent glide, provided they are of good quality.

 The paddle and the leash

-Choose a paddle that suits your height , your board, and your paddling style.
-Paddles are available in fixed or adjustable lengths, and in aluminum, fiberglass, or carbon fiber.
-Generally, the lighter, stiffer, and more ergonomic the paddle, the more efficient and comfortable it will be.
-The ideal paddle length is approximately 15 to 20 centimeters above your head.
+Choose a paddle suited to your height, your board, and your paddling style.
+There are fixed or adjustable paddles, made of aluminum, fiberglass, or carbon.
+Generally, the lighter, stiffer, and more ergonomic the paddle, the more efficient and comfortable it is.
+The ideal paddle length is about 15 to 20 centimeters above your head.

 The leash, on the other hand, is a cord that connects your ankle to your board.
-It's mandatory for paddleboarding on the ocean.
-It prevents you from losing your board if you fall or encounter strong winds.
-Choose a sturdy leash that's suitable for the paddling conditions.
+It is mandatory for ocean paddleboarding.
+It prevents you from losing your board in case of a fall or strong winds.
+Choose a sturdy leash suitable for the navigation conditions.

 You can also wear a wetsuit.
-This garment protects you from the cold, the sun, and chafing.
-It's advisable to wear a wetsuit for paddleboarding on the ocean, especially if the water is cold or if you plan to stay on the water for a long time.
-Wetsuits are available in full suits or shorty styles, with varying thicknesses and flexibility depending on the water temperature.
+It is a garment that protects you from cold, sun, and chafing.
+It is advisable to wear a wetsuit for ocean paddleboarding, especially if the water is cold or if you plan to stay on the water for a long time.
+There are full suits or shorties, varying in thickness and flexibility depending on the water temperature.

 Accessories for paddleboarding in the ocean

-There are other accessories that can be useful for paddleboarding on the ocean, such as a waterproof bag or container, a GPS watch, an action camera, a windbreaker, a cap, sunglasses, sunscreen, etc. Choose the accessories according to your needs and preferences.
+There are other accessories that can be useful for ocean paddleboarding, such as a waterproof bag or dry bag, a GPS watch, an action camera, a windbreaker, a cap, sunglasses, sunscreen, etc. Choose accessories based on your needs and desires.

 Basic techniques for paddling at sea and moving efficiently on the ocean